celestina21/Ecotel/README.md

-# Ecotel - Multi-Platform (Web, Mobile) Hotel Discovery Application
+# Ecotel - Multi-Platform (Web browser, Android) Hotel Discovery Application
 ## An application working on mobile phone and web browser that enables users to add a hotel with its sustainability details and/or view hotels submitted to the application.
 ### The application was proposed to encourage sustainable tourism by making hotels' sustainability details accessible to and upfront for travellers.
 #### Created for Mobile Application Development module